nickwiecien/AZFunctions_Ingestion_Quickstart_v3_ADM/README.md

 ## Functions Deep Dive

 ### Orchestrators
-The project contains orchestrators tailored for specific data types:
+The project contains orchestrators tailored for specific data types along with a general orchestrator which serves as a single entrypoint for ingestion of all content:
+- `main_ingestion_orchestrator`: Determines file types for files to be ingested and invokes the appropriate sub-orchestator to handle accordingly.
+- `audio_video_orchestrator`: Orchestrates the processing of audio and video files, including initial transcription of audio tracks using OpenAI's whisper models, followed by subsequent chunking, embedding generation, and insertion into a target AI Search index.
 - `pdf_orchestrator`: Orchestrates the processing of PDF files, including chunking, extracting text & tables, generating embeddings, insertion into an Azure AI Search index, and cleanup of staged processing data.
-- `non_pdf_orchestrator`: Orchestrates the processing of unstructured text files not in PDF format (Word, PowerPoint, HTML, etc.) including all steps listed above.
-- `audio_video_orchestrator`: Orchestrates the processing of audio & video files, including transcript generation using OpenAI's whisper model followed by chunking, extracting text & tables, generating embeddings, insertion into an Azure AI Search index, and cleanup of staged processing data.
-- `main_orchestrator`: General purpose orchestrator which determines file types and routes to the appropriate ingestion orchestrator.
 - `delete_documents_orchestrator`: Orchestrates the deletion of processed documents within your Azure Storage Account and Azure AI Search Index.

 ### Activities